 The AEF received office space and administrative services for its Executive Director from AISD.
-The office is supplied with phone service, computer and internet service, copy machine, copy paper, storage room, office supplies, etc. Three other offices with similar provisions are also provided to the two AEF COOL Program College Advisors and the COOL Program Facilitator.
-The four offices are located at the AISD Administration Building at One AISD Center, 241 Pine Street, Abilene, TX 79601.
-For the period ended July 31, 2015, \$4,351 was included in the financial statements for the use of these offices each year.
+The office is supplied with phone service, computer and internet service, copy machine, copy paper, storage room, office supplies, etc. The other offices with similar provisions are also provided to the four AEF COOL Program College Advisors and the COOL Program Facilitator.
+The offices are located at AISD campuses: WCE, ATEMS, CHS, AHS and one AISD Center.
+For the year ended July 31, 2016, \$6,837 was included in the financial statements for the use of these offices each year.
 The offices are provided on a month-to-month basis.
 The AEF also received events services from various providers to raise it funds and promote its programs.
-From January to July, 2015, the in-kind donations were \$49,098.
+For the year ended July 31, 2016, the in-kind donations were \$59,100.